Kyle Lowry NBA Preview vs. the Pacers

-Kyle Lowry and his Miami Heat teammates take on the Indiana Pacers on Thursday at 7:30 PM ET.
+Kyle Lowry and the Miami Heat match up versus the Indiana Pacers at 8:00 PM ET on Saturday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will break down Lowry's stats and trends, helping you make good picks on prop bets.
+In this piece we'll examine Lowry's stats and trends, helping you with your prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.